hegde-atri/meetingBooking/README.md

 # Books meeting rooms
+- [ ] Add the ability to edit bookings.
 - [ ] Catering Dashboard.
 - [ ] Cleaners Dashboard.
 - [ ] Automatically schedules cleaners after the room has been vacated.